bahrus/lazy-loop/README.md

 # lazy-loop

-Let's assume we were back in the pre content-visibility era -- actually, I'm not yet convinced content-visibility fixes all issues -- I've looked at some scenarios (like a server-rendered, fully expanded details/summary tree), and I'm just not able to replicate the savings from this setting (I checked several chrome versions back).
+Let's assume we are back in the pre [content-visibility](https://web.dev/content-visibility/) era -- actually, I'm not yet convinced content-visibility fixes all issues -- I've looked at some scenarios (like a server-rendered, fully expanded details/summary tree), and I'm just not able to replicate the savings from this setting (I checked several chrome versions back).
 Anyway.

-With custom elements / repeating templates, what is a viable strategy for display a large amount of repeating content quickly, that could come within a stone's throw of server-rendered, if not beat it in some cases?
+With custom elements / repeating templates, what is a viable strategy for displaying a large amount of repeating content quickly, that could come within a stone's throw of server-rendered, if not beat it in some cases?

 It seems likely that above the fold, often (but I suspect not always?) we want pre-rendered HTML.
 But below the fold?

-lazy-loop attempts to suggest markup that can accommodate different (but most-likely-to-keep-performance-down) scenarios.
+lazy-loop attempts to suggest markup that can accommodate different (but most-likely-to-keep-performance-on-par-with-server-rendered) scenarios.

 ```html
 <ul>